Samsung Joins The Fold With Galaxy Z Flip Smartphone - UrduPoint

 Samsung Joins The Fold With Galaxy Z Flip Smartphone

-Samsung on Tuesday unveiled its second folding smartphone, a "Z Flip" handset with a lofty price tag aimed at "trendsetters
+Samsung on Tuesday unveiled its second folding smartphone, a "Z Flip" handset with a lofty price tag aimed at "trendsetters."
+The smartphone flips open, like a case, opening into a 6.7-inch screen, and fits in a pocket when folded

 San Francisco, (UrduPoint / Pakistan Point News - 12th Feb, 2020 ):Samsung on Tuesday unveiled its second folding smartphone, a "Z Flip" handset with a lofty price tag aimed at "trendsetters."
 The smartphone flips open, like a case, opening into a 6.7-inch screen, and fits in a pocket when folded.